-Q-Points are unique to Virtual Surveyor and work differently than your typical grid points (Rectangular / Triangular).
-Most Point Grid tools place points at set distances in a set pattern (such as a Rectangular pattern with 25ft between points).
+Q-Points work differently than your typical grid points (Rectangular / Triangular).
+Most Point Grid tools place points at set distances in a set pattern (such as a Rectangular pattern with 25ft or 8m between points).
 Q-Points on the other hand are points modelling your terrain and it's elevation shifts by placing points only at locations of elevation change.

 Rather than inputting a Grid Size, Q-Points require an Elasticity value.
 The Elasticity value represents the vertical shift required for a point to be generated.
 When computing where to place points, the Q-Points tool will model a generalized surface on your Elevation Terrain and then checks for inconsistencies where the modeled terrain and Elevation Terrain differ.
 If the inconsistency is greater than your input Elasticity value, in either a positive or negative Z shift, a point will be placed at that location.

-- Create a Boundary around the area you wish to run Q-Points and then select it
+- Create a Boundary around the area you wish to run Q-Points and select it.

-- A progress bar in the bottom left of the software will display, and points will be created in the Viewport
+- A progress bar in the bottom left of the software is displayed and points are created in the Viewport.

-- Points will created in a Multi-point item
+- Q-Points are created as a Multi-point item in the Project View.

 - Select the boundary you wish to run Q-Points in.
 Your boundary(s) should cover the desired area for the survey, and can be simple, complex, or broken into multiple areas to only run Q-Points where appropriate.
-When selecting more than one boundary Q-Points will be run in each boundary consecutively.
+When selecting more than one boundary, Q-Points are run in each boundary consecutively.

 - Select the Q-Points type in the Point Grid tools area and set the Elasticity.
-The Elasticity drives the precision of your Q-Points survey by setting a threshold at which a point will be placed when an elevation shift larger than your Elasticity is detected.
-The image above compares points created at Elasticity of 1ft and 2ft.
-Notice flat areas have little to no points (they did not exceed the Elasticity), while areas of rapid elevation change (walls and slopes) have many points
+The Elasticity drives the precision of your Q-Points survey by setting a threshold at which a point is placed when an elevation shift larger than your Elasticity is detected.
+The image above compares points created at an Elasticity of 1ft and 2ft.
+Notice the flat areas have little to no points as they did not exceed the Elasticity, while areas of rapid elevation change—the walls and slopes—have many points.

-- The lower the Elasticity value the more points you will end up creating (as the tool will be looking for smaller differences of change between the computed model and the drone data).
-However, it is not always best to set very low Elasticity values as you can create more points than needed to accurately survey your site.
-Creating more points will slow your process down as you need to generate, clean, and then export them.
-You also may create such a large amount your model won't export into your CAD program.
+- The lower the Elasticity value, the more points you end up creating; the Q-Points tool is looking for smaller differences of change between the computed model and the drone data.
+However, it is not always best to set low Elasticity values as you might create more points than necessary to accurately survey your site.
+Creating more points than necessary will slow your process down, as you need to generate, clean, and then export your points.
+You might also create too many points to export into your CAD program.
 Compare the 2ft contours generated from the 1ft and 2ft Elasticity values from before.
-Even with different values the contours turn out similar on the whole.
+Even with different values the contours turn out similar with half the data to export.

-- Q-Points is best used on bare earth, or areas with limited surface items.
+- The Q-Points tool is best used on bare earth, or areas with limited surface items.
 The tool does not recognize the difference between ground and surface features, such as the image above where you can see points grouped on top of the construction equipment.
-You will need to clean or remove these points or features if using Q-Points.
+You need to clean or remove these points from the surface features when using Q-Points.

-- Q-Points is generally not the best Point Grid tool to be used in complex environments that include a lot of surface features.
-These environments include urban, or high vegetated areas such as above.
-You can generally use a combination of other Point Grid tools such as Low-pass or Rectangular with less effort than the Q-Points tool for these environments.
+- As shown in the images above, Q-Points is generally not the best Point Grid tool to use in complex environments that include a lot of surface features; complex environments include urban or highly vegetated areas.
+You can generally use a combination of other Point Grid tools such as Low-pass or Rectangular with much less effort than the Q-Points tool for complex environments.

-- Surveying and topographical (TIN / Contour) modelling over bare earth environments (mines, construction sites, etc.).
+- Q-Points are best used for surveying and topographical (TIN / Contour) modeling over bare earth environments (mines, construction sites, etc.).

 Tips and Tricks

 - Q-Points work best in open landscapes, or sites with mostly bare earth.
-Avoid using Q-Points in high vegetation areas, urban areas, or other environments with many surface features.
+Avoid using Q-Points in highly vegetated areas, urban areas, or other environments with complex surface features.

 - Remember, you can always use any Point Grid tool over small subsets of your whole project.
 If you have areas where Q-Points would work best, use them there, and other Point Grid types in the other areas where it may not be suitable.